basnijholt/nijho.lt/content/post/advent-of-open-source/13-unidep/index.md

 Then came the "aha" moment - what if we could install everything with a single command?
 After implementing UniDep, those complex setup guides became a one-liner: `unidep install-all -e`.
 It installs all dependencies and sets up every package in the monorepo in editable mode.
 What used to take hours now takes minutes.

+{{< figure src="meme.png" caption="The difficulty of managing pip and conda" alt="Meme with the text 'ONE DOES NOT SIMPLY MANAGE BOTH PIP AND CONDA DEPENDENCIES' featuring Sean Bean as Boromir from The Lord of the Rings." >}}

 ## 🔧 Technical Highlights

 - Single source of truth for all dependencies